The Importance of Monitoring your Application Performance

 Automated alerts can be set up to provide immediate notification when certain conditions or changes occur.

-This can help with application scaling as it provides insight into resource utilization and allows for quick action should any problems arise.
+This can help with application scaling as it provides insight into resource utilization and allows for quick and actionable insights should any performance problems ever arise.

-Using APM also makes it easier to track the performance of applications over time and detect any anomalies or trends that may signal the need for further investigation or optimization.
+Using the APM tools also makes it easier to track the performance of applications over time and detect any anomalies or trends that may signal the need for further investigation or optimization.

-It can also be used to compare different versions of an application and easily determine which one is performing better based on various metrics such as load times, memory usage, number/severity of errors, etc.
+It can also be used to compare different versions of an application and quickly determine which is performing better based on various metrics such as load times, memory usage, number/severity of errors, etc.

-This information can then be used to troubleshoot any issues more quickly and make decisions about how best to improve overall application performance.
+This information can then be used to troubleshoot any issues more quickly and decide how best to improve overall application performance.

 What are the Challenges of Application Performance Monitoring?